ScottHarrisonDev/aesop-product-page-replica/process.md

 - Use Express for the NodeJS server
 - TypeScript instead of JavaScript for strongly typed code
 - Yarn for the package manager (I used to use npm but after doing some research last year it seemed that Yarn was better in a number of ways including performance and generally seems to offer a simpler, cleaner experience)
+- Mobile first approach for the front end styling

 ## Process
 This is the process I followed when completing this project